-The Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2023 by 13 December 2024 ('the backstop date').
+The Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2024 by 28 February 2025 ('the backstop date').
 The backstop date has been put in law with the purpose of clearing the backlog of historical financial statements.
+The latest date on which unaudited accounts could be published to enable local elector rights to be met in time for the backstop was 16 January 2025.
+The Authority published its unaudited accounts on 27 March 2025.

-We have not been able to obtain sufficient appropriate audit evidence by the backstop date to conclude that the Authority's or group's financial statements for the year ended 31 March 2023 as a whole are free from material misstatement.
-We were also unable to obtain sufficient appropriate evidence for the corresponding figures for the same reason.
-We have therefore issued a disclaimer of opinion on the financial statements.
-This enables the Authority to comply with the requirement in the Regulations that they publish audited financial statements for the year ended 31 March 2023 by the backstop date.
-We have concluded that the possible effects on the financial statements of undetected misstatements arising from this matter could be both material and pervasive.
+We have been unable to obtain sufficient appropriate audit evidence to conclude that the Authority's and group's financial statements for the year ended 31 March 2024 as a whole are free from material misstatement.
+We were also unable to obtain sufficient appropriate evidence over the corresponding figures or whether there was any consequential effect on the Authority and Group Comprehensive Income and Expenditure Statement for the year ended 31 March 2024 for the same reason.

-In addition, in our auditor's report for the year end 31 March 2020, we modified our opinion due to the following matter:
+In addition, in our auditor's report for the year end 31 March 2020 we modified our opinion due to the following matter: